5 Tips to Help Your Marriage Survive the Holidays

+The holidays can make your marriage feel like it may not survive.
 One year, Jayne Griffin looked at her calendar and realized she didn’t have a free weekend until after January 1st.
 She was hosting the family Thanksgiving meal and taking her grandbaby to see Santa.
-Then there was the staff party at her house, her husband’s office party and the church Christmas gathering.
+Then there was the staff party at her house, her husband’s office party and another Christmas gathering.
 Plus, she planned a trip to see friends and committed to working two of the weekends.

 While commitments are great, it’s easy to stress about what to do when you have little downtime.
 And the most likely person to experience the brunt of that stress?
 The husband.